 Ann Bracken is an activist with a pen.
 She has started over more times than she can count and believes that she possesses a strong gene for reinvention driving her desire for change.
 Ann’s changed her job and her mind, but never wavers from her commitment to family, friends, writing, and social justice.

 She’s the author of two collections of poetry, No Barking in the Hallways: Poems from the Classroom (2017) and The Altar of Innocence (2015), both published by New Academia Publishing, Scarith Imprint, and she serves as a contributing editor for Little Patuxent Review.
-Her poetry, essays, and interviews have appeared in anthologies and journals, including Little Patuxent Review, Gargoyle, Mipoeisis, New Verse News, Gyroscope, ArLiJo, Reckless Writing Anthology: Emerging Poets of the 21stCentury, and Women Write Resistance: Poets Resist Gender Violence among others.
+Her poetry, essays, and interviews have appeared in anthologies and journals, including Little Patuxent Review, Gargoyle, Mipoeisis, New Verse News, Gyroscope, ArLiJo, Mad in America, and Women Write Resistance: Poets Resist Gender Violence among others.
 Ann’s poetry has garnered two nominations for the Pushcart Prize, and she co-facilitates Wilde Readings Poetry Series in Columbia, MD.
-Ann’s advocacy work centers around arts-based interventions for mental health and prison reform, and she offers writing workshops at conferences and in the community.
+Ann’s advocacy work centers around arts-based interventions for mental health and prison reform, and she offers writing workshops in the community.

 Ann has two grown children and lives in Columbia, MD.